Race for the Yankee Zephyr: Plot

-Gibbie Gibson (Donald Pleasence) has discovered a World War II-era plane wreck in the mountains of New Zealand.
-When his discovery gets around town, Gibson, his daughter Sally (Lesley Ann Warren), and his lodger Barney Whitaker (Ken Wahl) find trouble from a group of treasure hunters led by a Mister Theo Brown (George Peppard), who are intent on finding the cache of money they believe is on the wreck.
+Gibbie Gibson has discovered a World War II-era plane wreck in the mountains of New Zealand.
+When his discovery becomes known Gibson, his daughter Sally and his lodger Barney Whitaker find trouble from a group of treasure hunters led by a Mister Theo Brown, who are intent on finding the cache of money they believe is on the wreck.

 Cast

-Barney Whitaker (Ken Wahl) — A hunter who owns a helicopter and lives with Gibbie Gibson.
-He is the nemesis of Theo Brown who kidnaps Gibbie and Barney eventually falls in love with Gibbie's daughter Sally Carson.
+Ken Wahl as Barney Whitaker; a hunter who owns a helicopter and lives with Gibbie Gibson.
+He is the nemesis of Theo Brown who kidnaps Gibbie and Barney eventually falls in love with Gibbie's daughter Sally Gibson.

-Sally Carson (Lesley Ann Warren) — A receptionist who is the daughter of Gibbie Carson.
+Lesley Ann Warren as Sally Gibson; a receptionist who is the daughter of Gibbie Gibson.
 She is caught up between the war between Gibbie's lodger Barney Whitaker and his rival Theo Brown, but eventually falls in love with Barney.

+Donald Pleasence as Gibbie Gibson; a hunter and the lodge host of Barney Whitaker, he finds the plane wreck in the mountains and is the father of Sally Gibson and Gibbie is eventually taken prisoner by Theo and his henchmen.

-Theo Brown (George Peppard) — A gangster who is the arch rival of Barney Whitaker.
+George Peppard as Theo Brown; a gangster who is the arch rival of Barney Whitaker.
 He kidnaps Barney's lodge host Gibbie Gibson, bent on finding the wreck.

-Gilbert Carson/Gibbie Gibson (Donald Pleasence) — A hunter and the lodge host of Barney Whitaker, he finds the plane wreck in the mountains and is the father of Sally Carson and Gibbie is eventually taken prisoner by Theo and his henchmen.

-Baker (Bruno Lawrence) — A civilian and friend of Barney and Gibbie's.
+Bruno Lawrence as Barker; one of Brown's henchmen.